 Invisible Keto

-Real food for real people.
+Making real food for real people.

 Cauliflower Purée

 The goal was a Keto version of mashed potatoes but the result was something new: a silky smooth purée that stands alone and supports butter and gravy toppings, or can be used as a bed for pork chops or steak that holds butter and pan sauce beautifully.
-If you want potato texture that you can sink your teeth into, see Potatoes for other options.

 Ingredients